NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Evaluation

-To evaluate the accuracy of our \nestedfpeight model, we compare it with an FP8 model using commonly adopted quantization configurations—per-channel weight quantization and per-token activation quantization, both scaled by the absolute maximum value.
-We evaluate on four models (Llama 3.1 8B, Mistral Nemo (12B), Phi-4 (14B), and Mistral Small(24B)) using three downstream tasks: Minerva Math, MMLU Pro, and BBH.
-All models are integrated into the vLLM framework, and accuracy is assessed using the LM Evaluation Harness~\cite{lm-evaluation-harness} framework.
-As noted in Section~\ref{sec:format}, 8.75\% of linear layers in Phi-4 are not applicable to \name and are thus executed in FP16.
-Our method internally applies a single global scaling factor (256) to all weight tensors.
-For activation quantization, we apply per-tensor scaling based on the absolute maximum value.
-As shown in Table~\ref{tab:methodology_accuracy}, our method achieves accuracy comparable to the FP8 baseline despite foregoing fine-grained quantization, demonstrating that \nestedfpeight can preserve accuracy.
+\para{Methodology} We evaluate the accuracy of the FP8 model in \name against FP8 models quantized using commonly adopted configurations, specifically per-channel weight quantization.
+For activation quantization, we apply per-token quantization for both \name and the baseline.
+The evaluation covers six models: Llama 3.1 8B, Mistral Nemo (12B), Phi-4 (14B), Mistral Small (24B), Llama 3.1 70B, and DeepSeek-R1-Distill-Llama-70B~\cite{nemo_ref, small_ref, deepseek_ref, llama3_technical_report, phi_ref}.
+For benchmarks, we use three downstream tasks: Minerva Math, MMLU Pro, and BBH~\cite{minerva, bbh, mmlupro}.
+All models are integrated into the vLLM framework, and accuracy is measured using the LM Evaluation Harness~\cite{lm-evaluation-harness}.
+As noted in Section~\ref{sec:format}, 8.75\% of the linear layers in Phi-4 are not applicable to \name and are therefore executed in FP16.
+More details on the experimental setup are provided in Appendix~\ref{sec:eval_detail}.

+\para{Results} Table~\ref{tab:methodology_accuracy} presents the results.
+Across all models and benchmarks, the FP8 model in \name achieves accuracy comparable to the baseline FP8 model, demonstrating the effectiveness of the new data format of \name.